 - Running an aggregation for a limited number of random keys, instead of for all keys.
 Under certain conditions for key distribution in the data, this provides a reasonably accurate result while using fewer resources.

 ClickHouse adaptively chooses how to JOIN multiple tables, by preferring hash-join algorithm and falling back to the merge-join algorithm if there’s more than one large table.

 ClickHouse uses asynchronous multi-master replication.
 After being written to any available replica, all the remaining replicas retrieve their copy in the background.
 The system maintains identical data on different replicas.
 Recovery after most failures is performed automatically, or semi-automatically in complex cases.

 For more information, see the section Data replication.

 ClickHouse implements user account management using SQL queries and allows for role-based access control configuration similar to what can be found in ANSI SQL standard and popular relational database management systems.

 - No full-fledged transactions.

-- Lack of ability to modify or delete already inserted data with high rate and low latency.
-There are batch deletes and updates available to clean up or modify data, for example to comply with GDPR.
+- Lack of ability to modify or delete already inserted data with a high rate and low latency.
+There are batch deletes and updates available to clean up or modify data, for example, to comply with GDPR.

-- The sparse index makes ClickHouse not so suitable for point queries retrieving single rows by their keys.
+- The sparse index makes ClickHouse not so efficient for point queries retrieving single rows by their keys.